There are several different types of hydro energy setups used to generate electricity globally.

-In this guide, we compare hydroelectric dams vs run of river vs pumped storage hydro energy projects and power plants.
+In the guide below, we compare hydroelectric dams vs run of river vs pumped storage hydro energy setups.

 We look at what each is, their differences, and examples of each being used in the world.

 Summary – Hydroelectric Dam vs Run Of River vs Pumped Storage Hydro Energy

 The main types of hydro energy are:

 – Hydroelectric Dams (also called an ‘Impoundment Facility’)

 – Pumped Storage Hydro

 Below, we outline what each of these types of hydro energy are, and we also outline potential differences between them.